Rmrti/simple-ecommerce-cart/README.md

 License:

-This project is licensed under the MIT License.
+This project is a free to use.

 Additional Notes:

     The project adheres to best practices in React development, including proper component structure, clear naming conventions, and efficient state management.
-    The code is well-commented and easy to read and understand.
     The project demonstrates a good understanding of React concepts and a focus on creating a user-friendly and functional e-commerce cart.